BIGJRA/BIGJRA.github.io/rejuv.md

 ## Sand Stream Cave

-You can return to GDC now if you want, but there’s even more desert exploration and quests we can do!
+You can return to GDC now if you want, but there's even more desert exploration and quests we can do!

-Next, we’re gonna enter Sand Stream Cave.
+Next, we're gonna enter Sand Stream Cave.
 In Sashila, head to the top, and surf to the east (on the opposite side of the research lab).
 Talk to a guy here, then exit and go north from Zorrialyn Coast.